 Where to Buy Real Lapis Lazuli

 Real lapis lazuli of the highest quality is rare enough.
 The finest material comes from Afghanistan, Chile, and Russia.
 So the first piece of advice to protect you from buying a fake is to ask the source of the lapis lazuli.

-The best place to buy a real lapis lazuli is minerals and rocks shows.
+The best place to buy a real lapis lazuli is at minerals and rocks shows.
 There are two world-known mineral shows: The Munich Show in Europe and The Tucson Show in the US.
 There are a lot of independent gems and mineral professionals who are ready to analyze whatever you want.

 In the case of lapis lazuli, it’s better to avoid such popular platforms as Amason and Etsy.
 We are not telling you that everything is fake there, but it takes more time to find a responsible seller.
-Always ask a source of lapis lazuli.
+Always ask for a source of lapis lazuli.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):